John Elway: College career

 Although Elway never led his team to a bowl game, he had an accomplished college career.
 In his four seasons (1979–1982) at Stanford, he completed 774 passes for 9,349 yards, 77 touchdowns, and 39 interceptions, while also scoring 5 touchdowns rushing the ball.
 Stanford had a 20–23 record during his tenure.
 Elway's 24 touchdown passes in 1982 led the nation, and at the conclusion of his career, he held nearly every Pacific-10 record for passing and total offense.
-He won the Pac-10 Player of the Year honors in 1980 and 1982, was a consensus All-American, and finished second in Heisman Trophy balloting as a senior.
+He won the Pac-10 Player of the Year honors in 1980 and 1982, was a unanimous All-American, and finished second in Heisman balloting as a senior.
 In 2000, Elway was enshrined in the College Football Hall of Fame.
 In 2007, Elway was ranked #15 on ESPN's Top 25 Players In College Football History list.
 He passed for over 200 yards in 30 of his 42 collegiate games.

 Elway also excelled as a baseball player.
 He was selected by the New York Yankees in the second round of the 1981 Major League Baseball draft (52nd overall, six spots ahead of future Hall of Famer Tony Gwynn), and received $150,000 for playing for the Yankees' short season affiliate Oneonta Yankees in the New York–Penn League in the summer of 1982.
 Many scouts saw Elway as a good baseball player, but not as likely a star as in football.
 Yankees scout Gary Hughes believed, however, that if Elway concentrated on baseball "the sky was the limit … he would've been off the charts".
 Yankees owner George Steinbrenner—who aggressively sought Elway's services—reportedly planned to make him the Yankees' starting right fielder by 1985, which Elway—aware of Steinbrenner's opinion—later described as "a tremendous [and] exciting thought".

 Elway graduated with a bachelor's degree in economics, and is a member of the Delta Tau Delta fraternity.
 Already age 19 when he entered as a freshman, Elway did not use a redshirt year at Stanford.